GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `rb`   | Binary read mode (non-text files)  |
 | `wb`   | Binary write mode (non-text files) |

-The `close()` method is used to close currently opened files.
-Closing file in very important on avoiding wasting resource.
-Ensure the files are always closed even on exceptions by using try/except or with statement.
+A `close()` method is used to close the currently opened file.
+Closing files are important to avoid wasting resources.
+Ensure files are always closed even on exception by using `try`/`except` or `with` statement.

 ```python
 file = open("file.txt", "r")